 Welcome to AFAR Approved: a deep dive into the travel items that we’re totally obsessed with, never leave behind, and can’t stop telling our friends about.

 The pursuit of the perfect pair of travel pants is an ongoing conversation at AFAR.
 We all have our preferences, but we agree on a few essentials: They have to work for almost any occasion, be comfortable (naturally), not wrinkle in an embarrassing way, and have pockets—like legit, can-fit-a-phone-in-them-and-not-pull-your-pants-down pockets.
-I thought it was an impossible challenge to find such a pair—until last fall, when clothing brand Bluffworks (the masterminds behind men’s favorites like the Ascender Chino and the Gramercy Blazer) launched its new women’s line.
+I thought it was an impossible challenge to find such a pair—until fall 2019, when clothing brand Bluffworks (the masterminds behind men’s favorites like the Ascender Chino and the Gramercy Blazer) launched its new women’s line.

 Since founder Stefan Loble launched the technical clothing brand, Bluffworks, in 2012, he and his team have dedicated themselves to creating clothes that merge the best of function and style.
 After launching a line of men’s pants, blazers, and shirts that are wrinkle resistant, moisture wicking, machine washable, and actually fashionable, they gained a cult following of gear heads and frequent travelers who fell in love with their clothes.